 New mothers need sleep and rest which can be challenging with a newborn.
 They also need guidance, help and support from family and friends, especially in the first weeks after birth.
 It is important to make sure that people know their job is to help take care of the new mama and the house so she can tend to her baby and not the other way around.
 Postpartum doulas can be of tremendous help offering education, companionship and non-judgmental support during the postpartum fourth trimester.
 She assists with newborn care, empowers mama so she can be confident taking care of her baby, eases the transition that comes with the addition of a baby to a family, meal preparation and light household tidying.
 She also offers information and support with infant feeding, helps with emotional and physical recovery from birth, infant soothing, and coping skills for parents.

 A woman’s body undergoes significant changes during pregnancy and childbirth.
 Hormonal changes, the physical and emotional experience of birth, lack of sleep, and the new responsibility of parenting can be overwhelming.
 It is very common for new mothers to be more sensitive and emotional for days or weeks and some mothers don’t experience it until months later.
 The “baby blues” is a common occurrence and there are varying degrees of intensity.
-More extreme cases could be postpartum depression and should be followed by a health care provider.
+More extreme cases could be postpartum anxiety and/or depression and should be followed by a health care provider.
 It is important to know that there is help and support to recover and come back into balance.
-A heightened sensitivity and feeling of being overwhelmed is also common and can be related to The Baby Blues and PPD, but not necessarily.
+A heightened sensitivity and feeling of being overwhelmed is also common and can be related to The Baby Blues and PPA/D, but not necessarily.
 I came across this personal thought in the weeks after the birth of my son which I found to be very insightful.